-While running for governor, things haven't changed much for Georgia's secretary of state; his efforts to block or circumvent the right to vote, especially for minorities, continue full speed ahead.
+While running for governor, things haven't changed for Georgia's secretary of state; his efforts to block or circumvent the right to vote, especially for minorities, continue full speed ahead.

 "If they can do that, they can win these elections in November," thus stopping the Republican agenda.

-In his much-criticized role as secretary of state, he has fostered an environment of voter intimidation across Georgia.
-For instance, four hundred absentee ballots have been rejected in Gwinnett County, one of Georgia's largest and most diverse counties, over simple errors or insufficient information regarding signatures and addresses since the start of the election, according to the Atlanta Constitution.
+In his much-criticized role as secretary of state, Kemp has also fostered an environment of voter intimidation across Georgia.
+For instance, four hundred absentee ballots have been rejected in Gwinnett County, one of Georgia's largest and most diverse counties, over simple errors or insufficient information regarding signatures and home addresses since the start of the election, according to the Atlanta Constitution.
 Civil liberties groups have filed suit demanding that they be counted by election day.
 Other suspected cases of voter suppression during Kemp's tenure have included attempts to close polling places in rural, predominately black counties and assaults on early voting.

 Sources: The Washington Post and the Atlanta Constitution.